Table of Contents

 1916 – First TSCA annual convention held at the St. Anthony Hotel in San Antonio

 1917 – First chiropractic bill introduced into Texas Legislature

 1923 – Second chiropractic bill introduced into Texas Legislature

-The information herein on "1918 Flu Epidemic & Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "1918 Flu Epidemic & Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 Individuals trying to get and stay in shape can find it difficult to get a… Read More

 Ankylosing spondylitis is an inflammatory arthritis that causes changes in posture that occur over time.… Read More